 Customer experience and customer behavior both evolve over time.
 This is why you should be doing touchpoint analyses regularly.

 Even when an analysis shows that everything is going well, a year later, things might be very different.
-With changing needs and expectations comes a need for businesses to react to those changes.
+With changing needs and expectations come the need for businesses to respond.

 1. Establish a baseline

 As with any type of analysis, you need some idea of what you are aiming for.
-Map out your various touchpoints and review any customer insights you already have.
+Map out your touchpoints and review any existing customer insights.

 You can also gather more pre-analysis data through surveys and interviews.
-Previous customer feedback can highlight areas of concern and touchpoints that seem to work effectively.
+Previous customer feedback can highlight areas of concern and touchpoints that work well.

-When establishing a baseline, you need to consider not only customer needs and expectations but also how much every interaction contributes to your brand’s value.
+When establishing a baseline, you need to consider not only customer needs and expectations but also the extent to which each interaction contributes to your brand’s value.

 2. Analyze which touchpoints drive values